glacials/twos.dev/src/This Website.md

 Starting with iOS 13, all iPhones ship with an Apple app called [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752).
 If you’re from Android like I am, Shortcuts is like Tasker, if it were built into the operating system and had buy-in from every third-party app.
 For example, I use a shortcut to turn on my coffee machine every morning when I take my phone off its charger.

 Shortcuts can therefore behave as an API gateway into iCloud Drive.
-I can set up a shortcut to run like a cron job, inspect a specific directory in iCloud Drive (let’s make a “Published” directory), and do… something with it.
+I can set up a shortcut to run like a cron job, or even better, to run after I switch away from a specific app.
+It can inspect a directory in iCloud Drive (let’s make a “Published” directory), and do… something with it.

 #### Working Copy